Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 What to watch:

-- The Core plan limits you to one user, which is fine, but some integrations (like two-way QuickBooks sync) require the Connect plan at around $119/month.
+– The Core plan limits you to one user, which is fine.
+But some integrations (like two-way QuickBooks sync) require the Connect plan at around $119/month.
 If you’re doing your own bookkeeping and need clean data export, that jump feels steep.

 Housecall Pro Basic — ~$79/month (as of 2026)